ukparliament/commons-library-open-day/2025/idms/index.md

 ## What do we do?

 We **subject index parliamentary business** of the Commons and the Lords, supporting researchers and others to find what they need.
 We tie together information from disparate procedural systems.
-We make links in data that reflect how parliamentary business actually happened.
+We make links in data that reflect how parliamentary business actually happens.

 We maintain a **controlled vocabulary** to cover the business of both Houses.
 The vocabulary is emergent from parliamentary business.
 We consult with colleagues across Parliament, making best use of their subject matter expertise.